hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 We are finally ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing one single command.
 For historical reasons, a bunch of commands saved in a file is usually called a shell script, but make no mistake, this is actually a small program.

 Shell scripts are text files that contain commands we want to run.
 As with any file, you can give a shell script any name and usually have the extension `.sh`.
 Let's write a shell script that tells us what our current working directory is and then lists the contents of the directory.
-First open a new file using `vi`:
+First open a new file using `vim`:

-	$ vi listing.sh
+	$ vim listing.sh

 Change to insert mode, then type in the following lines in the `listing.sh` file: